 The partition cleaner deletes partitions no longer referenced by the Hydrolix catalog.
 Each partition corresponds to a particular period of timestamped data.
 When Hydrolix optimizes storage usage, it sometimes merges data from multiple partitions or time periods into a single partition.
 During optimization, Hydrolix doesn't automatically delete unused partitions or their data.
 Instead, the catalog removes references or pointers to the unused partitions.

 The partition cleaner deletes partitions that have been rendered redundant for at least 24 hours.
-By default, partition vacuum runs nightly at 1:00 AM cluster local time, unless otherwise specified with the
+By default, partition vacuum runs weekly on Monday at 12:00 AM UTC, unless otherwise specified with the partition_cleaner_schedule tunable.

 The partition cleaner is a Kubernetes CronJob resource that cleans up object storage, looking for partitions that exist in object storage, but not in the catalog.